City of Sunderland

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Initial documentation delays and the unreviewed omission of prophylactic medication occurred.
+Concerns summary (AI summary) Initial documentation delays and the unreviewed omission of prophylactic medication occurred.
 Pharmacy queries were poorly communicated, indicating that existing systems and protocols may be insufficiently robust to prevent human factor failures.

 Peter Pattinson